-Over the years I’ve learned a lot about improving conversion rates.
-Some of my knowledge has came from hiring conversion rate consultants, or even running my own a/b tests, but most of it has come from co-founding 2 analytics companies: KISSmetrics and Crazy Egg.
+Over the years, I’ve learned a lot about improving conversion rates.
+Some of my knowledge came from hiring conversion rate consultants or even running my own A/B tests, but most of it has come from co-founding two analytics companies: KISSmetrics and Crazy Egg.

-One of the easiest ways you can boost your conversion rates is by optimizing your call to actions (CTAs).
+One of the easiest ways you can boost your conversion rates is by optimizing your calls-to-actions (CTAs).
 Here are 11 ways you can improve your CTAs:

 Tactic #1: Test button copy

-So what button copy should you use?
-Click here, buy now, add to cart, purchase now, and order now are a few call to action texts that you see around.
-But I’ve found that generic verbiage like the words above don’t really impact conversion rates by much.
+So, what button copy should you use?
+Click here, buy now, add to cart, purchase now, and order now are a few call-to-action texts that you see around.
+I’ve found that generic phrasing, like the words above, don’t really impact conversion rates by much.
 If they do, then there are other elements on your webpage that need to be tested.

-And just copying other people’s tests, like how 37 Signals started using the call to action “see pricing and plans” because it boosted their conversion rate by 200%, won’t always work for you.
+Copying other people’s tests, e.g, 37 Signals’ call-to-action “see pricing and plans” because it boosted their conversion rate by 200%, won’t always work for you.

-We tested that same call to action on Crazy Egg over a year ago and learned that it decreased over conversion rate by over 10%.
+We tested that same call-to-action on Crazy Egg over a year ago and learned that it decreased our conversion rate by over 10%.
 But what did increase our conversion rate by over 20% was the CTA “show me my heatmap”.

-Lesson learned: call to actions that are related to your product or service tend to convert better than generic call to actions.
+Lesson learned: calls to action that are related to your product or service tend to convert better than generic calls to action.
 Try testing button text that is highly related to what you are offering or selling.

 Tactic #2: Color matters